Download Acrobat Reader 5.0 or higher to view .pdf files.

 Depending on when you take the money out and what type of Roth IRA assets (contributions, conversion or rollover amounts, or earnings) are included in the distribution, you may be subject to income tax and an IRS penalty tax.
 But if you have a "qualified distribution" all assets are tax and penalty free.

 You must meet two requirements to qualify for tax- and penalty-free withdrawals of earnings from your Roth IRA.
-First, five years must have passed since the first year for which you made Roth contributions.
+First, you have owned a Roth IRA for five years or more.
 Second, one of the following conditions must apply.

 • You are age fifty-nine and a half or older